nihas101/java-chip-8-emulator/README.md

 ## Features

 - Load and play ROMs
-- Save and load states
 - Reconfigure the controls
 - Change the background and sprite color
+- Adjust the speed of emulation
+- Save and load states

 ## Build Standalone Distribution